PrincetonUniversity/hpc_beginning_workshop/09_slurm/README.md

 ```

 Below is the Slurm script which contains the following sections:
-1. prescribes the resource requirements for the job (lines that start with #)
+1. describes the resource requirements for the job (lines that start with #)
 2. sets the environment (in this case, no changes to the environment are needed)
-3. specifies the work to be carried out (which in this case is to an R script)
+3. specifies the work to be carried out (which in this case is to execute an R script)

 ```bash
 #!/bin/bash